Meghahegde-dev/Backend-System-Implementations/README.md

 # 🚀 Backend System Implementations

-This repository is a collection of backend system modules I’m building to learn and understand core backend concepts.
+This repository is a collection of backend system modules, built to develop a strong, practical understanding of core backend engineering concepts.

 The focus is not on production-ready systems, but on: